kyungminlee/TightBindingLattice.jl/docs/src/Symmetry/space-symmetry.md

 ## Space symmetry

-**Symmetry** on the other hand, refers to a realization of the group structure.
+The term **symmetry**, on the other hand, is used to refer to realizations of the group structures on the lattice.
 Examples are [`TranslationSymmetry`](@ref), [`PointSymmetry`](@ref).

 In the current implementation of `LatticeTools.jl`, a symmetry object contains the following fields: